desuk/desuk.github.io/content/join.md

 * Overseas Digital Membership: For overseas residents who are happy to receive *Blue Light* in electronic (PDF) form instead of via post.

-We accept secure payment via PayPal or from all major cards.
-Click "Pay with PayPal" if you have a PayPal account, otherwise click "Debit or Credit Card" to pay with a card.
+We accept secure payment either via PayPal or all major cards.
+Select your membership type below and click *Buy Now*.

 {{<paypal>}}